-App layers can be assigned as Elastic layers to layered images that use a different OS layer: Until now, Elastic layer assignments required that the App layer assigned use the same OS layer that was used to create the App layer.
-Now you can try assigning an App layer as an Elastic layer on a layered image that uses a different OS layer.
+App layers can be assigned as elastic layers on layered images that use a different OS layer: Until now, Elastic layer assignments required that the app layer assigned use the same OS layer that was used to create the App layer.
+Now you can try assigning an app layer as an Elastic layer on a layered image that uses a different OS layer.

-There is no guarantee that an App layer will work on a different OS layer.
-If there are issues with the layer on a different OS, then disable this feature and only use the OS that you used to create the App layer.
+There is no guarantee that an App layer can work on a different OS layer than the one used to create it.
+If there are issues, you can disable this feature and allow the app layer to be used only with the OS that you used to create the layer.

-To use a Labs feature, you need to enable the feature first.
+To use a Labs feature, enable it first.